 3. Have a good belly laugh at Improv Asylum

 Maybe you’re all puzzled out, just came off a 6-month deep sea diving trip, and just want to sit back and cap off your Boston indoor activities extravaganza with some gut-busting laughs.
 Then look no further than Boston’s very own Improv Asylum!
-Boasting hysterical live improv shows 6 nights a week and nestled right in the heart of the North End, it’s a perfect spot to enjoy some good comedy.
+Boasting hysterical live improv shows 6 nights a week and nestled right in the heart of the North End, it’s one of Boston’s best spots to enjoy some good comedy.

-After the show, maybe ask about one of their many improv classes that you can sign up for.
+After the show, maybe ask about one of their many improv classes that you can sign up for at the theater.
 Then you can prove once and for all to your friends that you are in fact funny and that you never knew what you were talking about, Chad!

 Things you must not miss in Boston’s North End

-Pro Tip: Since you’re so close, you’ll have to visit the three best bakeries in the North End – Modern Pastries, Mike’s Pastries, and Bova’s.
-Then, you’ll have to figure out which one you like more!
+Pro Tip: Since you’re so close, you’ll have to visit one of three best bakeries in the North End – Modern Pastries, Mike’s Pastries, and Bova’s.
+Or just save yourself the extra trips and visit them all at once!

 4. Any of Boston’s Awesome Music Venues

 If you’re a fan of music, then there’s no shortage of outlets for you to get your concert fix.
-From the iconic neon blue sign marking the popular House of Blues, to the intimate Brighton Music Hall, all the way to famous Fenway Park, the music is always bumping in Boston!
+From the iconic neon blue sign marking the popular House of Blues, to the intimate Brighton Music Hall, all the way to famous Fenway Park, there’s always music to discover in Boston!

 5. Self-guided Dunkie’s Tour

-If you’re not from the Northeast then you’ve definitely heard the mythical tale of a Dunkin’ Donuts on every corner.
+If you’re just visiting the Northeast then you’ve probably heard the mythical tale of a Dunkin’ Donuts on every corner.
 Well, it’s true!
 While not an official tour by any stretch of the imagination, I sincerely implore you to try your best to make it into the over 60 locations and write tales of what you discovered.
 From Back Bay to Mission Hill to Cambridge and more, you’re never too far from New England’s favorite coffee shop.

-Boston is home to some of America’s earliest history.
-From the Boston Tea Party to the Midnight Ride of Paul Revere, Boston has had a lot to celebrate over the years.
+Boston is the center of some of America’s earliest history.
+From the Boston Tea Party to the Midnight Ride of Paul Revere, Boston has had many historic events to celebrate over the years.
 And celebrate we did!
 Enough so that craft breweries have become a growing staple of ol’ Beantown.
-Take a stroll over to Sam Adams, Harpoon, Trillium, or a host of other breweries in the area for a tour of how the appetizing ales (and lagers) get brought from barrel to glass to mouth to questionable decisions.
+Take a walk over to Sam Adams, Harpoon, Trillium, or a host of other breweries in any district for a behind the scenes look of how the appetizing ales (and lagers) get brought from barrel to glass to mouth to questionable decisions.
 All in the name of fun adult activities!

-7. Visit some of Boston’s most unique bars on a Bar Crawl!
+7. Visit some of Boston’s most unique bars on a Bar Craw

 Boston is host to a crazy amount of bar crawls all throughout the year, and is not just on a list of things to Do in Boston on a rainy day.
 It’s great on a sunny day, too!